Netcentric/accesscontroltool/docs/Migration.md

 ## 4. Install the package

 Install your package on a clean instance and verify your rules.
-Take a look at the output of the package installation if there occured any problems.
+Take a look at the output of the package installation if there occurred any problems.

 ## Next steps

-Now that your rules are working you can take a look at our [best practices](BestPractices.md) to restructure the rules using multiplefiles and folders.
+Now that your rules are working you can take a look at our [best practices](BestPractices.md) to restructure the rules using multiple files and folders.